MacJediWizard/JAMF-Migrating_AD_mobile_accounts_to_local_user_accounts/README.md

  # JAMF-Migrating_AD_mobile_accounts_to_local_user_accounts

-<P>This Script will Migrate an Active Directory mobile account to a local account
+## This Script will Migrate an Active Directory mobile account to a local account
 	by the following process:

 	1. Detect if the Mac is bound to AD and if it is remove the Bind to AD